Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/python-lang/LEDpixel.rst

 In this project, we will make a Servo rotate from 0 degrees to 180 degrees and then reverse the direction to make it rotate from 180 degrees to 0 degrees and repeat these actions in an endless loop.

-Python Code 32.2.1 RainbowLight
+Python Code RainbowLight
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C, please refer to :doc:`Chapter 7 <ADC>`.
 If you did, please continue.

 For Python code, ADCDevice requires a custom module which needs to be installed.
 If you have installed it in Chapter 7.Please skip the installation.